-^{}Students acquiring 5 units in Occupational Education or the Arts may be exempt from the 3-unit requirement in a World Language.
+\\Students acquiring a sequence in Art, Technology, or Music may be exempt from the 3-unit requirement in a World Language.
 Those students must have completed 1 unit of study in World Language.

 TESTING REQUIREMENTS (Subject to change based on the New York State Board of Regents)